WE ARE BACK FOR 2025 !

 ONE OFF HOMES (UNDER £1M)

 The interior design of individual dwellings with an overall value of under £1 million will be considered including new builds, conversions, renovations or extensions.
-These should demonstrate an intelligent use of space with multifunctional layouts that create a comfortable
+These should demonstrate an intelligent use of space with multifunctional layouts that create a comfortable and practical environment, demonstrating a deep understanding of the needs and wants of the owners.

 ONE OFF HOMES (OVER £1M)